c3125563/hello-world/README.md

 	%% Data dependence / correlation / redundancy
 	% Data sometimes model the same underlying phenomena Each sensor measures a unique environmental factor, but some sensors jointly collect information on the same underlying phenomena.
 These sensors are said to exhibit dependence.
 Sensors exhibit varying levels of dependence, from being entirely independent to highly correlated.
 Sensors that share a highly correlated dependence form groups which have an added benefit of verifying the integrity of each channel in the group.
-This also creates a redundancy of data; channels can be represented as a lower dimension and rebuilt through known relationship to other sensors.
+This creates a redundancy of data; channels can be represented as a lower dimension and rebuilt through known relationship to other sensors.
 Therefore, it is possible to infer a channel within a group given the channel’s relationship to the group.
 This paper will focus on highly correlated data, where groups of sensor data represent inputs with a high dependence and share the same lower dimensional basis.

 	%% “Regular” data vs faulty data
 	% What constitutes normal data?
 	% Relationships mined during healthy data
 	We determine the strength of dependence between inputs by mining large datasets for relationships.
-By observing a time series of healthy data, we can measure relationships within channels to determine the level of dependence between channels when machinery is working correctly.
-This gives us a baseline to compare against when data behaves differently to healthy data.
-In this case broken group patterns may indicate a departure from normality.
+By observing a time series of healthy data, we can measure relationships within channels when machinery is working correctly.
+This gives us a baseline to compare against when data behaves differently to healthy data as broken group patterns may indicate a departure from normality.
 The cause may be due to various reasons: a faulty sensor, change in the underlying relationship, or difference in environment, representing a fault or failure.

 	\begin{description}
-		\item[Faulty sensor] We infer sensor data through electronics.
+		\item[Faulty sensor] Sensor data is inferred through electronics.
 One source of faulty data may be due to poor connectivity in a wire.
 If a sensor is faulty then values from the surrounding environment may be incorrectly recorded and mistaken as a fault in the environment.
 Expert knowledge can isolate a sensor fault.
 For example a reading that is impossibly low or high may indicate a fault in the electronics of a sensor instead of the environment.

 		\item[Change in relationship] An apparent fault appears when the healthy mined relationships are no longer valid.
-Patterns are mined given a set of constant parameters.
+Patterns are mined given a set of externally constant parameters.
 Once the parameters change the relationship may not be valid and relationships need to be mined again.
 This is not a fault but instead the model no longer works and needs to be reevaluated.

-		A simple example occurs when a machine something with a given quantity of oil.
-The machine may undergo maintenance with the replacement of oil.
+		For example a machine's health may be measured with a quantity of oil.
+The machine undergoes maintenance and has n oil replacement.
 This changes the correlation/dependence pattern and is marked as an apparent fault.
-While there is no error with the sensing equipment or an environmental phenomenon, the relationship that was inferred with healthy data has changed so new relationships must be mined with new parameters to correctly model a phenomena.
+While there is no error with the sensing equipment or an environmental phenomenon, the relationship that was inferred with healthy data has changed so new relationships must be mined with new set of parameters to correctly model a phenomena.

 		\item[Environmental fault] Lastly a fault can occur when an environmental factor has changed compared to healthy data.
 This could occur when a component is broken, deteriorating and leading to a fault.
 This is the type of fault that we are most interested in predicting as it determines a change in the environment, and can be solved with an intervention, such as replacing a deteriorating or broken part.
 	\end{description}

-	We are most interested in resolving genuine faults; when parts of a machine are faulty and need to be fixed.
-It is important to know the differences in faults and where they apply, to avoid wasting time and spending money attempting to fix an incorrect problem.
+	We are interested in detecting genuine faults preemptive to a failure; when parts of a machine are faulty and need to be fixed.
+It is important to know the differences in faults and where they apply, to avoid wasting time and spending money attempting to fix the wrong problem.

 	\begin{figure}
 		\includegraphics[width=\linewidth]{ann.png}